-The members of the Credit Committee during 2023 were Mags Brennan (Chair), Pat Horgan and Oisin Geoghegan.
+The members of the Credit Committee during 2024 were Mags Brennan (Chair), Ray Alcock (appointed 29 August 2024), Oisin Geoghegan and Pat Horgan (resigned 28 August 2024).
 During the year, some Independent Observers attended Credit Committee meetings, at the invitation of the Committee.